Bira/octopus-carnival/_drafts/wir-dscc-mul.md

 Muls are half-dwarves, born from the union of a human and a dwarf.
 They're taller than humans on average, and combine dwarven strength and endurance with human physical and mental agility.
-Most muls are born into slavery, as they were originally a sorcerer-king eugenics project to build better slaves.
+Most muls are born into slavery, as they were originally a sorcerer-king eugenics project.

 Muls resent slavery just as much as anyone else, and their strong wills and bodies usually often put them in a position to do something about it.
 They often